alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 #### Ask if an idea's overconstrained

-Puzzles do not arise spontaneously, they are created by people to have a solution.
+Puzzles do not arise spontaneously.
+They are created by people to have a solution.
 As you come up with ideas on how a puzzle works, each of those ideas applies a constraint to the puzzle.
-For example, if we see a rows garden puzzle, it's a safe bet that answers for the blooms (the colored hexagons) are 6 letters long.
+For example, if we see a rows garden puzzle (see below), it's a safe bet that answers for the blooms (the colored hexagons) are 6 letters long.

 ![Rows garden grid](/public/puzzlehunting-201/rows-garden.png)
 {: .centered }